dd86k/ddgtk4/README.md

 ## Usage

-You can import this repo as a DUB package by commit.
+Until a stable release comes out, you can import this repo as a DUB package by commit.

 SDL:
 ```sdl